Home > BOOKS FOR SALE > Rarest &/OR Unrecorded Books &/OR Hard to find >

 The English prototype for this edition, The Magic Lantern Struwwelpeter, was originally issued by Frederick Warne & Co.
 (London & New York) in 1890, followed by a streamlined version in 1896 which incorporated a single volvelle displaying four scenes.
 The Dutch version, issued the following year, mirrors this later format and remains an uncommon survival.

-In his landmark bibliography Böse Kinder in der Bücherwelt (2019), Reiner Rühle notes the international diversity and technical creativity of Struwwelpetriaden.
-Rühle explicitly includes this format among the rare “technically interesting” Struwwelpeter variations, remarking:
+In his landmark bibliography Böse Kinder in der Bücherwelt (2019), Reiner Rühle emphasizes the remarkable international diversity and technical inventiveness of Struwwelpeter adaptations (Struwwelpetriaden).
+He specifically identifies formats such as the present example among the rare “technically interesting” variations produced during the work’s long publishing history, noting:

 “Nicht selten wurden künstlerisch aufwendige oder technisch interessante Varianten geschaffen: Struwwelpeter als Puppenbuch, als Theaterkulisse, mit eingebauter Drehbühne, als Laterna-Magica-Vorlage oder in anderen Spielarten.”

-(It was not uncommon to find artistically elaborate or technically interesting variants: Struwwelpeter as a doll book, a theater backdrop, with a built-in revolving stage, as a magic-lantern template, or other playful formats.) — Rühle, p.
-11
+(“It was not uncommon for artistically elaborate or technically inventive variants to be created: Struwwelpeter as a doll book, a theater backdrop, with a built-in revolving stage, as a magic-lantern template, or in other playful formats.”)

 Rühle, Reiner.
-Böse Kinder.
-Kommentierte Bibliographie von Struwwelpetriaden.
-Osnabrück: Wenner, 1999/2019.
+Böse Kinder: Kommentierte Bibliographie von Struwwelpetriaden.
+Osnabrück: Wenner, 1999; revised ed.
+2019.

 Questions?
 Contact us at [email protected]